django-json-api/django-rest-framework-json-api/README.rst

     }

-However, for an ``identity`` model in JSON API format the response should look like the following::
+However, for an ``identity`` model in JSON:API format the response should look like the following::

     {